hyperoslo/tasuku/README.md

 ## License

-Tasks is available under the MIT license.
+Tasuku is available under the MIT license.
 See the LICENSE file for more info.